microsoft/genaiscript/docs/src/content/docs/reference/scripts/csv.md

 ## `parsers`

 The [parsers](/genaiscript/reference/scripts/parsers) also provide a parser for CSV.
-Returns `undefined` for invalid inputs.
-It supports files and parsing options.
+It returns `undefined` for invalid inputs and supports files and parsing options.

 ```js
 const rows = parsers.CSV(env.files[0])